csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **6.3.4 Expressive Power of Languages**

-When the domain relational calculus is restricted to safe expressions, it is equiv- alent in expressive power to the tuple relational calculus restricted to safe ex- pressions.
+When the domain relational calculus is restricted to safe expressions, it is equivalent in expressive power to the tuple relational calculus restricted to safe expressions.
 Since we noted earlier that the restricted tuple relational calculus is equivalent to the relational algebra, all three of the following are equivalent:

-• The basic relational algebra (without the extended relational-algebra opera- tions)
+• The basic relational algebra (without the extended relational-algebra operations)

 • The tuple relational calculus restricted to safe expressions